 Unfortunately for the two of them, Alice and Bob are separated by a great distance, and can only communicate by sending single bits (0 or 1) of information over a slow network connection.
 Every bit of communication is costly.
 The field of communication complexity is dedicated to determining how efficiently Alice and Bob are able to solve problems of this form.

 The Gap-Hamming problem is one example of a problem studied in communication complexity.
-As inputs, Alice and Bob receive vectors with
+As inputs, Alice and Bob receive vectors

 and